Sugar and spice

 and (now) everything (is) nice!

 In our household, my husband owns the “cooking” stack (planning, shopping, dishwashing).
 Pro: Less managerial mental load.
-Con: I don’t interact with (or regularly optimize) our food prep systems.
-Check out our long overdue upgrade with specialized spice and baking storage! :muscle: :hot_pepper: :cake:
+Con: I don’t interact with (or regularly optimize :anguished:) our food prep systems.
+Cue: A long overdue upgrade with specialized spice and baking storage! :muscle: :hot_pepper: :cake:

 Time for an Audit